Planar Ising magnetization field I. Uniqueness of the critical scaling limit: First proof of the scaling limit of Phia using area measures on FK clusters

 \end{lemma}

 Let us explain why this lemma is enough to conclude the proof.
 Summing the estimate provided by the lemma over all $B_i, B_j$ with $d(B_i,B_j)>r$, one gets

-Now, it is straightforward to check that the second moment $\Eb{(L_Q^a(\bar \omega_a))^2}$ is bounded by $C \rho^{15/4}$ uniformly in $a<\eps<\rho$ where $C$ is some universal constant.
-By choosing $\tilde \delta = \delta/C$, we conclude the proof. \QED
+Now, it is straightforward to check that the second moment $\Eb {(L_Q^a(\bar\omega_a))^2}$ is bounded by $C \rho^{15/4}$ uniformly in $a<\eps<\rho$ where $C$ is some universal constant.
+By choosing $\tilde \delta= \delta/C$, we conclude the proof.

-\ni {\bf Proof of Lemma \ref{l.ij}.} Let us fix two squares $B_i$ and $B_j$ at distance at least $r$ from each other.
-Conditioned on the event that both $B_i$ and $B_j$ are connected to $\p (3Q)$, our strategy is to compare how things look within the $\eps$-square $B_i$ with the following ``test case.''
-Consider the $\eps$-square $B_0$ centered at the origin and let $Q_0$ be the square $[-1,1]^2$ also centered at the origin.
+\begin{pf*}{Proof of Lemma~\ref{l.ij}} Let us fix two squares $B_i$ and $B_j$ at distance at least~$r$ from each other.
+Conditioned on the event that both $B_i$ and $B_j$ are connected to~$\partial(3Q)$, our strategy is to compare how things look within the $\eps$-square $B_i$ with the following ``test case.''
+Consider the $\eps$-square $B_0$ centered at the origin and let $Q_0$ be the square $[-\rho,\rho]^2$ also centered at the origin.
 Let us define

-Recall the events $\A_1^\pm$ defined in Subsection \ref{ss.measurablevents} and applied here to the annulus $A=Q_0 \setminus B_0$.
+Recall the events $\A_1^\pm$ defined in Section~\ref{ss.measurablevents} and applied here to the annulus $A=Q_0 \setminus B_0$.
 We first wish to show that there is a constant $c>0$ such that

 uniformly as $0<a<\eps$ go to 0.
-To see why this holds we note that, as in Section 4.5 in \cite{\GPSa}, one has that
+To see why this holds we note that, as in Section~4.5 in \cite{arXiv1008.1378}, one has that

-To adapt the proof from \cite{\GPSa}, it is enough to have some control on the half-plane exponents of critical FK percolation ``in the bulk,''which are obtained in the usual manner using RSW from \cite{\RSWfk}.
+To adapt the proof from \cite{arXiv1008.1378}, it is enough to have bounds on the half-plane exponents of critical FK percolation ``in the bulk.''
+Such bounds follow from standard percolation arguments, using the RSW theorem of \cite{arXiv0912.4253}.

-Now, using Theorem 1.3 (with $k=0$) in \cite{\Hongler} together with Wu's result, Theorem \ref{th.Wu}, we have that $\alpha_1^\fk(a,1)\sim c\, a^{1/8}$ as $a\to 0$, which explains the desired asymptotic.
+Now, using Theorem 1.3 (with $k=0$) in \cite{arXiv1202.2838} together with Wu's result, Theorem~\ref{th.Wu}, we have that $\alpha_1^\mathrm{FK}(a,1)\sim c a^{1/8}$ as $a\to0$, which explains the desired asymptotic.